A Survey of Reinforcement Learning from Human Feedback: Introduction

 \Gls{RLHF} presents a promising approach to enhance alignment~\citep{leike2018scalable} by enabling agents to learn from human feedback, which is often more closely aligned with the true objective than manually specified rewards.
 Nonetheless, the effectiveness of \gls{RLHF} in resolving these alignment issues is debated~\citep{christiano2023thoughts}.
-Examples of possible pitfalls raised in this debate are that the agent may be incentivized to manipulate the human teacher to provide feedback that is easier to optimize~\citep{armstrong2020pitfalls,carroll2023characterizing} or that the agent may learn to exploit errors in human judgement~\citep{ngo2024alignment}.
+Examples of possible pitfalls raised in this debate are that an agent may be incentivized to manipulate the human teacher to provide feedback that is easier to optimize~\citep{armstrong2020pitfalls,carroll2023characterizing} or that the agent may learn to exploit errors in human judgment~\citep{ngo2024alignment}.
 We refer the interested reader to the survey by \citet{casper2023open} for a more detailed discussion of these issues.
-Despite this debate, \gls{RLHF} represents an important early step towards aligning agents with human values and serves as a foundation to build on to further improve agent alignment.
+Despite these concerns, \gls{RLHF} represents an important early step towards aligning agents with human values and serves as a foundation to build on to further improve agent alignment.